ethereum-optimism/specs/specs/protocol/derivation.md

 transactions.
 It notably allows us to maximize data utilization in a batcher transaction: for instance it allows us to pack the final (small) frame of one channel with one or more frames from the next channel.

-In the future this channel identification feature also allows the [batcher][g-batcher] to employ multiple signers (private keys) to submit one or multiple channels in parallel (1).

-(1) This helps alleviate issues where, because of transaction nonce values affecting the L2 tx-pool and thus inclusion: multiple transactions made by the same signer are stuck waiting on the inclusion of a previous transaction.

 Also note that we use a streaming compression scheme, and we do not need to know how many blocks a channel will end up containing when we start a channel, or even as we send the first frames in the channel.